It’s no secret that digital transformation is reshaping the healthcare industry.

 1. Improved patient care: When doctors and nurses have access to patients’ medical records, they can provide better, more coordinated care.
 And when patients can access their own records, they can take a more active role in their own health.
 As we’ll see below, accessing and reviewing medical records and test results is much easier now due to the use of secure patient portals.

-2. Fewer errors: Automating manual processes can help reduce errors and improve safety.
+2. Fewer errors: Automating manual processes with RPA tools can help reduce errors and improve safety.
 For example, computerized physician order entry (CPOE) systems can help reduce medication errors when transmitting things like medication, laboratory, and radiology orders.
 CPOE systems can check for accuracy and completeness, along with checking for drug interactions and allergies.

 3. Reduced costs: Digitizing paper-based processes can help save money.
 For example, using electronic health records (EHRs) can help reduce the need for paper records and the associated costs of storing and managing them.
 When medical facilities use advanced EHR systems, these savings may even result in lower overall patient admission costs.